CodeReadingClubs/Resources/session2/what-happened-s2.md

 multiline comments and strings use same syntax - not a problem because of indenting mailgun vs appengine - do they build on each other

-### Discuss (8mins)

 ### Exercise Interaction with code (10 mins)
 1. Colour1 the variables - circle and draw links between instatiation and all uses
 1. Colour2 the method/ function calls - circle and draw links between declarations and calls
 1. Colour3 the classes - circle and draw links between classes and their instances
-1. Draw the indentaiton patterns - There are a few ways to do this.
-Fill over with black sharpie.
-Trace on graph paper.
-Trace on acetate. etc?

 #### Discuss the results (10 mins)
-1. What patterns are visible from the colors and indentations only?
+1. What patterns are visible from the colors?
-1. What parts of the code warrant more attention based on the colors and indentation?
+1. What parts of the code warrant more attention based on the colors?
+- Confused me more than last week
+- was expecting to be procedureal but ended up looking like circles
+- wanted to visualise output but didn't have time
+- variables/ constants turned out to be functions
+- we couldn't find any classes but sometimes under the hood some might be intantiated as objects
+- traditional CSc model of oop but this code feels more aiming for pure functional
+- using typescript but not types
+- uses known and understood conventions (like use- and set-) but this is by practice/ convention and not obvious to new people to write this way
+- found myself drawing flux / redux cycles on the page

 ### Content